-This further extension will help those worst affected by the pandemic, such as bars and restaurants, who are still suffering due to ongoing restrictions, due to reduced capacity and some venues not being able to open some 16 months on and being forced to close
+This further extension of the commercial tenant evictions ban will help those worst affected by the pandemic, such as bars and restaurants, who are still suffering due to ongoing restrictions, due to reduced capacity and some venues not being able to open some 16 months on and being forced to close.

 • 457 days (between 25 March 2021 and 23 June 2021), and